mjdominus/util/README.md

 '{print $6}'`, except with 80% less typing.  `f -1` works.

 `files` is a stupid one-liner: ` "${@:-.}" \( -name .git -prune \) -o -type f -print`.

+`getstore _url_ _file_` fetches the file at the given URL and stores it in the specified file.
+If you omit the filename, it will be inferred from the URL.

 `menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a